rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 * **SequenceTableGenerator**: Lets you read and increment values from database tables

-Best performance with cluster-safe generators is achieved with the DBSeqHiLoGenerator, followed by the QueryHiLoGenerator.
+The best performance with cluster-safe generators is achieved with the `DBSeqHiLoGenerator`, followed by the `QueryHiLoGenerator`.

 ### SequenceTableGenerator